zzzZeiss Axio Imager Upright Microscope, optionally PTI-RatioMaster ... also reserve MetaMorph #4646

 Fast collection of ratio-metric imaging data and standard microscopy on an upright stand

-Location: S915 (middle, please contact George in Ross S913 for access, training, use)
+Location: Ross S972 (please contact George in Ross S913 for access, training, use)

 The PTI RatioMaster is available by 'special arranagement' with Dr. McNamara (it's illuminator needs to be swapped with the metal halide lamp - something we do not want users doing).
 The PTI RatioMaster features the high speed DeltaRAM monochromator.
-"RAM" = Random Access Monochromator", changes wavelengths in the range of 340-650 nm in 2 milliseconds.
+"RAM" = Random Access Monochromator", changes wavelengths in the range of 340-650 nm in 2 milliseconds (we have Fura-2 and BCECF filter sets, so effectively 340-470 nm excitation).
 We note that the illumination is a 'bullseye" covering about 50% of the field of view.
 This restricts the usable field of view (bad) AND enables you to just acquire a modest size region of interest, which enables you to imagefaster (good).
 The HQ2 CCD camera enables binnning (2x2, 4x4, 8x8 pixels --> 1 superpixel), enabling even higher sensitivity and speed.